safient/core-js/docs/docs/guardian.md

 Once the Safient CLI is installed all that needs to be done is use `safient` command to run a guardian worker as below.
 If you are building an application using `Safient Core` and testing it locally, you should point the network to `devnet`.
+Check out [Safient for developers](./dev-overview) build on top of Safient.

 ```
   safient safien worker --network devnet